 Mary Alyce Prucha, 97, died Friday, April 12, in Oklahoma City, leaving her family with countless memories of her humor, generosity and sweet tooth.

-To send flowers in memory of Mary Alyce Prucha (Kirk), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Mary Alyce Prucha (Kirk), please visit our Heartfelt Sympathies Store.

 The matriarch was born in Okmulgee, Oklahoma, on April 2, 1922 to Oscar H. and Vivian A. Kirk.

 Mary began her university years at the Oklahoma College for Women before transferring to the University of Oklahoma.
 On a blind date in Norman, Mary met Albert Charles Prucha Jr., who managed to win her heart at a time when there was no shortage of eligible military men in town.
 They married on Nov.
 6, 1943 – just two weeks after meeting.
 They would go on to spend decades together until Albert’s death on Oct.
 15, 1999.

 Following the war, Albert ran banks while Mary ran the household – sometimes like a bank.
 She made wise investments by raising four children and instilling in them her wit, kindness, faith and love of all things sweet.
 But unlike a typical banker, Mary was quick to snatch restaurant bills, and she always came to Christmas with a stack of stuffed envelopes – one for each of her many relatives.

 While mild-mannered most of the time, she also was tenacious.
 Her cunning outsmarted the schemes of misbehaved children and would-be rascals.
 It also came in handy for a quick witticism or to score something sweet.

 She loved to entertain and made every holiday, birthday party and family gathering special.
 She kept her children and grandchildren close, becoming a second mother to her sons- and daughter-in-law as the family grew.